plaid/pattern-transfers/docs/troubleshooting.md

 ## Common Issues

-## I can't access the Plaid Development environment API.\*\*

-Before you can access the Development environment, you will need to request access via the [Plaid Dashboard](https://dashboard.plaid.com/overview/development).

 ## My simulation buttons are not working

 For webhooks to work, the server must be publicly accessible on the internet.
 For development purposes, this application uses [ngrok][ngrok-readme] to accomplish that.
 The ngrok webhook addresses are only valid for 2 hours.
 If you are not receiving webhooks in this sample application, restart your server to reset the ngrok webhook address.